s06090609/Swi4/README.md

 # Unwind_Digital_test

-1)Download and unzip files in your preffered location ( The "Token.jso"n and "unwind_digital_test.py" MUST BE IN THE SAME FOLDER) \n
+1)Download and unzip files in your preffered location ( The "Token.jso"n and "unwind_digital_test.py" MUST BE IN THE SAME FOLDER)

 2)run the "unwind_digital_test.py"

 3)Each Stage of the Script will print message notifying of stage completion

 Warning!

 I could not establish remote connection to PostgreSQL from another machine with another network (Even with help of my Senior Developer friends), thus function "create_db_and_add_data" may not work if you don't have established PostgreSQL server with following properties: